khaledrezgui/Orion-soen341projectW2024/Sprint3/Meeting Minutes/Orion_Sprint3_meeting3_25-03-2024.md

 - Matia : Has worked on a few UML diagrams, will modify them based on the feedback provided.
 - Safaa : Made progress in the backend to implement models and controllers for branches, will work on payment process (process 2).

+Plans for next meeting:
+- Discuss what each member is working on and what they will work on during the week.
+- Write necessary documentaion as a team and gather thoughts.

 Agenda
 - Review Sprint 3 guidelines and core features to be implemented.
 - Plan development and testing for each core feature